 Example total 10 items : 74% x 90% x 78% = 53%

-The most important calculation is the quantity one.
-You can add the quality and lead time if you want to be more precise in the evaluation of your service rate.
+Keep in mind that the most important calculation is related to the quantities delivered (DIF).
+You can add more metrics related to the quality and lead time if you want the service rate assessment to be more precise.

 Full Supply Chain dashboards